- Education and Science»

-- For example, an action for the price of the goods is available for the breach of a contract of sale where property has already passed to the buyer:
+- For example, an action for the price of the goods is available for the breach of a contract of sale:

 · s49(1) ‘Where, under a contract of sale, the property in the goods has passed to the buyer and he wrongfully neglects or refuses to pay for the goods according to the terms of the contract, the seller may maintain an action against him for the price of the goods’.
 (Emphasis added)

 - The clear wording of s49(1) seemingly leaves no room for maintaining an action for the price of the goods without property first passing to the buyer, but the very recent Supreme Court decision of PST Energy 7 Shipping LLC v OW Bunker Malta LTD UKSC 23 casts doubt on this.

 ii) Remedies in Tort

 - If property has passed, the buyer becomes owner of the goods and so also has remedies in tort for wrongful interference with his goods (against the seller or a third party).

 iii) Risk of Loss/Damage

 - The Act makes it clear that the risk of loss or damage to the goods lies with the owner of the goods.
 Thus in an agreement to sell it is still the seller who bears this risk since property has not passed (he still owns the goods).
 Likewise, once property has passed, the buyer becomes the risk bearer.